 - If there are several possible intersections, the control selects the intersection nearest the mouse-click on the second element. - If two elements do not intersect directly, the control automatically calculates the intersection of their extensions. - If the control cannot calculate an intersection, it deselects the previously selected element.

-When a datum has been set, the color of the datum setting icon 🕈 changes.
+Once a datum has been set, the control displays the datum icon with a yellow surface 🔥.